 This even goes for bigger pieces of equipment if you have a special interest in weight training.

 Constantine says you can find many online from hopefuls who purchased, and then never used, their weight racks. (“They ended up becoming an expensive clothes hanger” instead, she says.)

-Although you can craft an effective workout with any or all of the equipment listed above, Constantine has a few more odds and ends either already or soon-to-be installed in her home gym.
+Although you can craft an effective workout with any or all of the home gym equipment listed above, Constantine also picked up a few more odds and ends.

 Since she practices yoga (psst — here are some great free yoga videos on YouTube!) to round out her intense training, she’s got a yoga mat.
 You can get one as cheap as $26 or get fancy — Manduka mats are pretty expensive, but they do offer a lifetime warranty!

 And her next purchase?
 A doorway chin-up bar, as long as she can find a good place in her home to install it.
 They cost between $20 and $40, and work way more body parts than just your arms: core, back, shoulders, you name it.

 Staying Fit Might Be Hard, But It Doesn’t Have to Be Complicated

 Since Constantine’s a capital-A Athlete, she supplements her at-home workouts with a strenuous training program involving long runs, swims and bike rides.

 (“How long is long?”
 I asked.
 “Well, the long run I did on Saturday was like 12 miles,” she responded.
 So, yeah.)

 But you don’t have to be in a competitive sport to be fit and healthy — or to reap the life-changing benefits of a commitment to fitness.